russia has launched a full-scale war in Ukraine. Donate to support Ukraine and protect the world’s peace.

 What is Dear Ijeawele, or A Feminist Manifesto in Fifteen Suggestions about?

-Dear Ijeawele, or A Feminist Manifesto in Fifteen Suggestions, written by Chimamanda Ngozi Adichie, provides practical advice on raising a daughter with a feminist perspective.
-The book presents fifteen distinct suggestions aimed at empowering young women and challenging societal norms.
+Dear Ijeawele, or A Feminist Manifesto in Fifteen Suggestions, written by Chimamanda Ngozi Adichie, explores empowering advice for raising a daughter to embrace feminist values.
+The book lays out fifteen practical suggestions aimed at fostering independence, confidence, and equality, making it an essential read for parents and educators.

 Is Dear Ijeawele, or A Feminist Manifesto in Fifteen Suggestions worth reading?